emanuelquerty/githubapp/README.md

 # githubapp

-- An app that uses the github api for displaying all github users (name and avatar)
+- A simple app that uses the github api for displaying all github users (name and avatar)

 - Clicking on a user, shows the user profile with avatar, name, username, followers and repos